 Everything is just exhausting.
 Your everyday activities are just really stressful and hard.
 I would often feel like I didn’t have a place to fit.
 It’s hard when you’re in those moments to remember that you’re not alone.

-The site you are about to enter is intended for US healthcare providers only
+The site you are about to enter is intended for US

 .